About

 Hi, I’m Bonnie

 I was born and raised by a newly-immigrated, multi-generational Chinese family in the suburbs of Toronto, Canada.
+As a kid, I spent my days buried in the pages of teen girl magazines, DIY-ing my clothes, and dreaming of being the next Avril Lavigne.

 It took me 6 years to get a Bachelor’s degree in math & computer science.
 Then, I spent another 6 years working at Google as a frontend web engineer.
 The highlight of my time there was working on Google’s core design system: Material Design.
 I burnt out spectacularly during the 2020 pandemic, and finally quit 2 years later.